MicrosoftDocs/azure-media-services/media-services/latest/stream-live-tutorial-with-api.md

 ## Create a live event

 This section shows how to create a *pass-through* type of live event (LiveEventEncodingType set to None).
 For information about the available types, see [Live event types](live-event-concept.md).
-If you want to reduce your overall ingest bandwidth, or you do not have an on-premises multi-bitrate transcoder, you can use a live transcoding event for 720p or 1080p adaptive bitrate cloud encoding.
+If you want to reduce your overall ingest bandwidth, or you don't have an on-premises multi-bitrate transcoder, you can use a live transcoding event for 720p or 1080p adaptive bitrate cloud encoding.

 You might want to specify the following things when you're creating the live event: